 - Notifying in real time

-So, you don’t need to have a lot of file binders, keeping the completed checklists that no one is looking after the inspection is completed.
+So, you don’t need to have a lot of file binders, keeping the completed checklists that mostly no one is looking at after the inspection is completed.

 The other aspect of the digitalization of this process is about reporting unsafe acts/conditions and incidents.
 Companies are having many behavioral safety programs, observation card systems, etc. to encourage reporting.
-But we all know that, however our reporting culture would be high; it is impossible to report all the incidents, especially the unsafe acts and conditions.
-Let’s assume all of them are reported; how this process can be managed in terms of time, resources and efficiency.
-Even reporting an incident and following up the corrective actions require days for the management and EHS teams.
-So again, if this can be done in the digital world of today, it makes perfect sense to utilize the technology, get a clear picture of your facility in terms of unsafe acts and conditions, even access to a detailed analysis of those.
+But we all know that it is impossible to report all the incidents, especially the unsafe acts and conditions.
+Let’s assume all of them are reported; how this process can be managed in terms of time, resources and efficiency?
+Even reporting an incident and following up on the corrective actions require days for the management and EHS teams.
+So again, if this can be done in the digital world of today, it makes perfect sense to utilize the technology, get a clear picture of your workplace in terms of unsafe acts and conditions, and even access a detailed analysis of those.

 You may ask the question – what to do with this data?
 If you receive 200 reports a day, how can this be managed, even with the applicable technology?
 This is a great question to think about, and my answer to this would be prioritization which requires human involvement.
 For example, if you are receiving 100 hard hat unsafe act reports per day, it doesn’t make too much sense to focus on all the individual reports.
 But if you take corrective action, i.e., an EHS campaign, a safety talk, or even a simple poster and if this corrective action is reducing your hard hat reports to 40 per day, isn’t this a great value to reduce the risk of exposure or to improve the PPE compliance?